 Enduring Powers of Attorney – A ‘Living Will’

-Enduring Powers of Attorney (Personal matters and Financial matters) and Appointment of Medical Treatment Decision Maker, are part of a collection of documents that a well-prepared Estate Plan requires.
+Enduring Powers of Attorney (for personal and financial matters) and Appointments of a Medical Treatment Decision Maker, are part of a collection of documents that a well prepare Estate Plan requires.